-Disclosure: This post is sponsored as part of my partnership with CK Mondavi and Family.
-I’m proud to be a CK Mondavi Ambassador as they are my go to wines for easy entertaining.
-As always, all opinions shared are my own.
-I only share with you products and experiences I love to inspire you to get together with family and friends, take that dream trip, celebrate life and go #MakeSomedayHappen one delicious bite, sip and trip at a time!
+Disclosure: This post is written in partnership with Warner Brothers Pictures.
+As always, all opinions are my own.
+I only share with you products and experiences I love to inspire you to get together with family and friends, celebrate life and go #MakeSomedayHappen one delicious bite, sip, and trip at a time!
 To learn more about my guidelines, check out my disclosure policy.
 Cheers!

 Cookies and Wine – ‘Tis The Season!

 Check out expert pairing tips learned from Riana Mondavi from CK Mondavi and Family and a versatile “Everything But The Kitchen Sink” cookie recipe that will help you create a million different types of cookies for an epic cookies and wine party and tasty holiday gifts.

 The holiday season is the time for cookies galore and plenty of parties.
 However, any time of year is actually good for an epic cookies and wine party.
 You could be watching the big game with the whole gang or having a spa day with girlfriends.
 You can even make an extra batch for the perfect gift with a bottle of wine.
 Who doesn’t love cookies and wine?